 (d) The membership of any member may be terminated for good reason by the Management Committee but the member has a right to be heard by the Management Committee before a final decision is made.

-(a) The Group shall be administered by a Management Committee of the Officers and no more than eight other members elected or re-elected at the Group's Annual General Meeting (AGM) or coopted under 5 (h) below.
+(a) The Charity shall be administered by a Management Committee of the Officers and no more than eight other members elected or re-elected at the Charity's Annual General Meeting (AGM) or co-opted under 5 (h) below.

-(b) The Officers of the Management Committee shall be: the Chairperson, the Treasurer, the Secretary, the Minute Secretary, the Fundraising and Events Officer and the Campaigns Officer.
+(b) The Officers of the Management Committee shall include: the Chairperson, the Treasurer, the Secretary, the Minutes Secretary, the Fundraising and Events Officer and the Education Officer.

 (c) The Management Committee shall meet at least 4 times a year.
-All meetings shall be open to any member who wishes to observe.
+Meetings may be in person, remote or hybrid.

-(d) The Chairperson shall normally chair all meetings of the Group.
+(d) The Chairperson shall normally chair all meetings of the Charity.
 In the Chairperson's absence, the Management Committee may elect a member of the Committee to chair that meeting.

 (f) Voting at Management Committee meetings shall be by show of hands.
 If there is a tied vote then the Chairperson shall have a second vote.

 (g) The Management Committee may by a two-thirds majority vote and for a good and proper reason remove any Committee member, provided that person has the right to be heard before a final decision is made.

 (h) The Management Committee may appoint another member of the Charity as a Committee member to fill a vacancy or otherwise, provided the maximum number of committee members is not exceeded.

 (i) The Management Committee may constitute sub-committees as required.